 - Revise low-engagement materials between cohorts based on what the data reveals.

 - Share insights with students.
-For example: "Most students found Section 3 challenging, so I've added more examples."
+For example: "Many learners found this section challenging, so I've added more examples."

 Beyond the LMS: Why document-level analytics matter